kestra-io/docs/docs/getting-started/README.md

 ## Next Steps
 Now, you are ready to use Kestra!

-Now we suggest reading the following documentation in the order presented:
+As next steps, we suggest reading the following documentations in this order:
 - Learn Kestra [concepts](../concepts).
-- Read the [Developer Guide](../developer-guide) to understand how to code your own flow.
+- Read the [Developer Guide](../developer-guide) to understand how to build your own flow.
 - Look at [Plugins](../../plugins) to perform some real tasks.
-- [Deploy](../administrator-guide) your kestra instance to real environments.
+- [Deploy](../administrator-guide) your Kestra instance to real environments.